Why Pretrained Classifiers Work So Well in Few-Shot Learning

 The double generalization

 Fig. 2.
 The double generalization in 2D.
-Step 1: Source training points cluster around empirical class centers.
-Step 2: With enough samples, this reflects the true class-conditional distributions (confidence ellipses).
-Step 3: Because classes are i.i.d. from the same population, unseen target classes inherit the same favorable geometry — and a few labeled examples suffice for nearest-center classification.
+Step 1: empirical source points cluster around empirical centers.
+Step 2: with enough samples per source class, this reflects the source class-conditional distributions.
+Step 3: with enough source classes, the average pairwise geometry reflects the population $\mathcal{D}$, so unseen target classes inherit the same favorable nearest-center behavior.

 Part III — The transfer bound